 Hours to visit: May – September: Monday to Saturday 8:30 to 17:00, Sunday 9:30 to 17:00; October – April: Monday to Saturday 9:30 to 17:00, Sunday 12:00 to 16:30

 As Ireland’s highest-ranked university, Trinity College is an obvious addition to this list of the top attractions in Ireland.
 This ‘Little Ivy’ has seen 18,000 undergraduate and postgraduate students walk through its halls, with majors ranging from business and law to arts and health sciences.
+September in Ireland is a beautiful time to visit as students resume classes again.

 The library on campus is a must-see as well and one of the most famous landmarks in Ireland.
 It’s home to The Book of Kells, and there are many exhibition displays put on for visitors.